 To the extent possible, our loans generally are collateralized by a security interest in the borrower's assets.
 In senior and subordinated loans, we do not usually have the first claim on these assets.
 Interest payments on loans we make will generally be made monthly or quarterly (except to the extent of any PIK interest) with amortization of principal generally being deferred for several years.
 The principal amount of the loans and any accrued but unpaid interest will generally become due at maturity at five to seven years.
 We seek to make loans that are accompanied by warrants to purchase stock in the borrowers or other yield enhancement features, such as success fees.
 Any warrants that we receive will typically have an exercise price equal to the fair value of the portfolio company's common stock at the time of the loan and entitle us to purchase a modest percentage of the borrower's stock.
-Success fees are conditional interest that is paid if the borrower is successful.
-The success fee is calculated as additional interest on the loan and is paid upon the occurrence of certain triggering events, such as the sale of the borrower.
+Success fees are conditional interest that is paid if the borrower.
 If the event or events do not occur, no success fee will be paid.